HalfFull8860/Battleships/README.md

 **To run the game:**
 1. Start by cloning the master branch of this repository, `git clone https://github.com/HalfFull8860`
 2. Enter the newly created local repository, `cd HalfFull8860`
-3. If you don't have pymake installed, run `python -m pip install pymake`
+3. If you don't have pymake installed, run `python -m pip install py-make`
 4. Run `python -m pymake`.
 This will install the missing packages, compile the java files, start the flask app and the desktop application.